Retaining Wall Construction and Repair

 Thurland Avenue, Asheville

-As stonemasons working in Asheville, we embarked on the excavation for this retaining wall and patio project, only to uncover a remarkable piece of local history – the remnants of the neighborhood’s ash pit, a testimony to an era when heating relied on wood and coal.
-With diligent effort, we dug down nearly seven feet until we reached solid ground.
-Utilizing formidable boulders, some weighing as much as a ton, we crafted the retaining wall, showcasing the enduring artistry of stonemasons and bridging the gap between the past and present, all while adding an exquisite touch to Asheville’s landscape.
+We embarked on the excavation for this retaining wall and patio project only to uncover an unexpected piece of local history: the remnants of the neighborhood’s ash pit, from an era when heating relied on wood and coal.
+Over the next day we dug down nearly seven feet until we reached solid ground.
+Utilizing large boulders, some weighing as much as a ton, we created several structures behind each course: heartstone, then gravel, and finally decent clay-rich fill dirt for maximal compaction to support a patio at the top.

 Fieldstone Retaining Wall in Montford